Message from the Dean

 Stop Asian Hate

 The COVID-19 pandemic and subsequent rise in racist, anti-Asian, anti-Asian-American, and anti-Pacific-Islander language—and acts of violence against members of these communities—is abhorrent.
-The recent murders in Atlanta of eight individuals, six of whom were women of Asian descent, occurred at a time of increased anti-Asian targeted intimidation and violence across America.
 We embrace our Asian, Asian-American, and Pacific Islander students, faculty, and staff, and condemn all acts of exclusion, hate, and violence against any member of these communities.

 We are constantly monitoring developments surrounding the spread of the COVID-19 (novel coronavirus) and encourage you to keep yourself informed as new information emerges.
 Please visit covid19.illinois.edu for current updates regarding the University of Illinois' response.
 Staff in the Student Assistance Center is also available to answer your questions and provide resources.